-The surname “Jones” is often times thought to have originated in Wales, but the earliest documented mention of “Jones” is actually found in 13th century records for England.
+Even though the surname “Jones” is often thought to have originated in Wales, the earliest documented mention of “Jones” is actually found in 13th century records for England.
 1

-In Wales, the use of surnames (like “Jones”) did not really begin until about the 16th century.
-This is when the Welsh first adopted the use of surnames as a naming convention.
-2. Up until that point, only the first name was used when referring to someone.
+In Wales, the use of surnames (last names) did not begin until about the 16th century.
+This is about the time when the Welsh first adopted the use of surnames as a naming convention.
+2. Up until that point, most individuals used only a first name when referring to someone.

-Not all Jones families will be able to trace their roots back to Wales or the United Kingdom.
-There are many Jones families of non-Welsh or English descent that adopted the last name of Jones for a variety of reasons.
+Not all Jones families can trace their roots back to Wales or the United Kingdom.
+There are many Jones families of non-Welsh or English descent who acquired the last name of Jones for a variety of reasons.
 Our article titled Name Derivation goes into some of the reasons for this.

-If you are a Jones of African descent, it’s possible that at one point, your ancestors may have been given a surname like Jones OR more likely, that your last name was assigned to your family at an earlier time.
-There are many reasons that this could have occurred.
-Some are outlined in our article titled Name Derivations.
+If you are a Jones of African descent, it’s highly likely that at some point your ancestors began using a surname like Jones OR more likely, that your last name was assigned to your family at an earlier time.
+There are many reasons why this would have occurred.
+Some of these are outlined in our article titled Name Derivations.
 Other possible reasons are mentioned in the article, The Welsh and Slavery in America, although there were far more non-Welsh slave owners.

 If you are really interested in exploring African-American family genealogy, one of the best family history authors focused on this area is Tony Burroughs.
 He has written a great book titled Black Roots: A Beginners Guide To Tracing The African American Family Tree.